 Although you can also use the + operator to concatenate two character strings, you should use the Concatenation (&)

 operator for concatenation to eliminate ambiguity and provide self-documenting script.
 When you use the + operator, you may not be able to determine whether addition or string concatenation will occur.
-The underlying type of the expressions determines the behavior of the + operator in the following way:
+The underlying type of the expressions specifies the behavior of the + operator in the following way:

 - if both expressions are numeric, then addition.

 - if both expressions are strings, then Concatenate.

 - if one expression is numeric and the other is a string, then Add.

 - if one or both expressions are Null, then result is Null.

 - if both expressions are Empty, then result is an Integer type.

 - if only one expression is Empty, then the other expression is returned unchanged as result.